 - 1 ½ cups distilled white vinegar

-- 1 head of garlic, peeled and roughly chopped (about 6 tablespoons chopped), divided
+- 1 head of garlic, peeled and roughly chopped (6 tablespoons), divided

 - 2 tablespoons light olive oil or vegetable oil

-- 1 medium yellow onion, halved and thinly sliced (1 ½ cups sliced onion)
+- 1 medium yellow onion, halved and thinly sliced (1 ½ cups)

 - ½ cup soy sauce